chandansingh-tech/chandansingh-tech/README.md

 **Senior Engineering Leader**

-I'm a seasoned technology leader with 18+ years of experience, transitioning from software engineering to senior architect roles specializing in Generative AI and Agentic Systems.
+I'm a seasoned technology leader with 18+ years of experience, transitioning from software engineering to senior leadership roles specializing in Generative AI and Agentic Systems.
 I'm passionate about pushing the boundaries of AI with LLMs (e.g., GPT-4, Llama, Gemini, Claude) to create innovative solutions.
 My expertise in cloud computing (AWS, Azure, GCP) enables me to build and deploy robust, scalable applications.

 **Contact:**